vinhphu101195/pc-chatting/README.md

 # The Chatting Project

-### the project idea is from codelabs, so i cloned it with React.
+### It's a realtime Project which is build by Reactjs and Firebase for database.

-### User can login with google account, then they can start chatting.
+### User can login with google account, then they can start chatting and sharing photo.

 [Here's the link](https://pc-chatting.herokuapp.com/)